-8) Internet Service Provider (ISP) Liability
+9) Internet Service Provider (ISP) Liability

-CLA supports the proposed requirement in Section 41.23 of Bill C-32 that ISPs notify a user of their network that a complaint has been received regarding the legality of content the user has mounted, rather than requiring them to remove the content ("notice and notice" versus "notice and takedown").
+CLA supports the proposed requirement in Section 41.23 of Bill C-11 that ISPs notify a user of their network that a complaint has been received regarding the legality of content the user has mounted, rather than requiring them to remove the content ("notice and notice" versus "notice and takedown").
 Placing the onus on the ISP to remove content on a network on the basis of unsubstantiated allegations from a self-declared rights owner would place the ISP in an untenable position: it is best left to the network user to determine and be liable for their actions.
+It is worth pointing out that in addition to the commercial ISPs there are many non-profit organizations that serve as ISPs including many public libraries, school boards, universities and colleges.